ndavidson7/ride-a-long/README.md

 1. Start your MySQL server.
 1. In separate terminals, run:

-    `php artisan serve`

-    and

-    `npm run dev`
+    `php artisan serve`, `npm run dev`, and `php artisan queue:listen`

 The application should now be reachable at [http://localhost:8000]([http://localhost:8000]).

 There are a number of randomly generated users in the `users` database table.
-All use the highly secure password _password_.
-My user, _nid3dhu@virginia.edu_, owns a ride and the second user, _ab1cd@virginia.edu_, has requested to join it.
+All use the highly secure password "password".
+Two users will always exist: "nid3dhu@virginia.edu" and "ab1cd@virginia.edu".
 Use these to test the application, or make your own user, rides, requests, etc.